Do You Need Two Sugar Gliders

 Loneliness can take a toll on the well-being of sugar gliders.
 Without a companion, they may suffer from depression, anxiety, and behavioral issues.
 They need the constant interaction, mutual grooming, and playfulness that can only be provided by another sugar glider.
 Additionally, when sugar gliders are kept alone, they may become overly dependent on their human owners, which can lead to an unhealthy attachment and stress when their human is not around.

-See also What Do Sugar Gliders Sound Like
+See also What Is Toxic To Sugar Gliders

 Benefits of Having a Companion